 + PRO: Relaxed work culture

-In keeping with the generally laid-back attitude of the country, work culture in South Africa tends to be relaxed and informal.
-South Africans have a 'work to live' mindset rather than 'live to work' – they're hard workers while on the job, but personal time is generally respected once the workday ends.
+In keeping with the country's generally laid-back attitude, South Africa's work culture tends to be relaxed and informal.
+South Africans have a 'work to live' mindset rather than 'live to work' – they're hard workers while on the job, but personal time is typically respected once the workday ends.

 - CON: Visas can take long